1000 E University Ave

 A Federal Perkins Loan is a low-interest (5%), long-term loan to help pay for your educational expenses such as tuition, fees, room and board, and books.
 These loans are made to undergraduate and graduate students through the Office of Student Financial Aid and are awarded based on need.

 To apply, fill out a Free Application for Federal Student Aid.
 Perkins Loans are awarded on a first-come, first-serve basis, so early application is essential.
 If you meet the requirements you will receive your award notice which will indicate that you are eligible for a Federal Perkins Loan.
-If you accept the loan, a promissory note will be sent to you.
-Sign the Master Promissory Note and return it to the Office of Student Financial Operations and your loan proceeds will be disbursed and applied to your student account at the start of the semester.
+If a Perkins loan has been awarded, a promissory note will be need to be completed online before a disbursement can be made.

 A loan is a form of aid that must be repaid with interest.
 Perkins Loan repayments are made to the University of Wyoming.
 If you have any outstanding principal or interest owing on any student loan (Perkins/NDSL) borrowed prior to July 1, 1987, you begin paying six months after you graduate, leave school, or drop below half-time status.
 If you are a new borrower who has no previous outstanding principal or interest owing on any loan, you begin repayment nine months after you graduate, leave school or drop below half-time status.
 You may be allowed up to 10 years to repay your loan.
 The amount of your payment depends on the size of your debt, but you must pay at least $40 per month.